 - You could serve the shrimp cocktail style, with a dish of the romesco sauce in the center for dipping.

-Don’t forget to pin this shrimp with romesco sauce
+Thanks for pinning this shrimp with romesco sauce